-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î School works in partnership with all parents and carers.
-Daily information regarding learning and achievements communicate to parents via the Marvellous Me App.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision School works in partnership with all parents and carers.
+Daily information regarding learning and achievements is communicated to parents via the Marvellous Me App.
 Parents/carers know who to contact if they have a concern, this can be done in person, over the phone or via email.
-All parents/carers are invited to attend parent's evening.
-Phase and help emails enable parents to communicate directly with teaching and pastoral staff.
-Pennoweth School website Despite recent limitations, where possible, families are invited to attend coffee mornings, family learning, celebration assemblies, class assemblies, information sessions, sports days, trips etc. Parents/carers are able to and encouraged to contact school with any query or concern at any time.
-The pastoral team works alongside families, signposting parents/carers to agencies for support and offering support on behaviour management and child care concerns like sleeping, Parents/carers are actively involved in TAC meetings, CHIN meetings, APDR reviews and annual reviews.
+Families are invited to attend coffee mornings, family learning, celebration assemblies, class assemblies, information sessions, sports days, trips etc. Parents/carers are able to and encouraged to contact school with any query or concern at any time.
+Parents/carers are actively involved in TAC meetings, CHIN meetings, APDR reviews and annual reviews.
 Parent/carer views are an integral part of all meetings.
 All documentation is presented in a format that is accessible to individual parents/carers.
-Parents/carers are informed of any additional intervention their child receives through APDR records and dialogue with teachers.
-Parents/carers are informed when their child moves onto or off the SEN

-provides up-to-date information about eating, routine etc. record of need.

-the school experience.

-Annual reports are sent home once a year

-and shorter reports are sent more

-regularly via Marvellous Me
+All parents/carers are invited to attend parent's evening.
+Phase and help emails enable parents to The pastoral team works alongside families, signposting parents/carers to agencies for support and offering Parents/carers are informed of any additional intervention their child receives through APDR records and communicate directly with teaching and support on behaviour management dialogue with teachers. pastoral staff. and child care concerns like sleeping, 0 Parents/carers are informed when eating, routine etc. their child moves onto or off the SEN eating, routine etc. provides up-to-date information about record of need. the school experience.
+Individual support is provided where Annual reports are sent home once a year parents require additional support to and shorter reports are sent more understand and access paperwork. regularly via Marvellous Me \triangleright \triangleright Curriculum information is shared with parents prior to each new topic. • (information sheets and sticky strips) \triangleright Parents receive feedback on academic and phonics progression.

-Weekly newsletter is sent home.

-Curriculum information is shared with

-parents prior to each new topic.

-(information sheets and sticky strips)

-Home school diaries encourage dialogue

-and daily reading.

-Parents receive feedback on academic

-and phonics progression.